Here’s what you need to know about the 35th President JFK’s life, from his youth to his road to the White House and his tragic assassination.

 John F Kennedy's early life

-John FitzGerald Kennedy was born in Boston on May 29, 1917, the great-grandson of famine emigrants.
-Although his family arrived destitute like so many others, each generation did better than the one before and baby Jack was born into an extremely wealthy family.
+John FitzGerald Kennedy was born in Boston on May 29, 1917, the great-grandson of Irish Famine emigrants.
+Although his family arrived destitute like so many others, each generation did better than the one before, and baby Jack was born into an extremely wealthy family.

 In total, there were nine Kennedy siblings – four boys and five girls – and in an age when women rarely ran for office the family’s ambitions centered on the four brothers.
 The oldest, Joe Jr, was hailed as a future President when born and his father Joseph Sr hoped the others would attain high office as well.